Holly joined Chambers in October 2022 after successful completion of her pupillage under the supervision of Stephen Robinson and Rebecca Miller.

 Holly’s organisation skills and attention to detail hold her in good stead with case management and drafting.
 An approachable advocate, she has experience in dealing with vulnerable clients and is able to adapt her approach accordingly to suit their needs and wishes.

 Before commencing the Bar, Holly trained for around 7 years as a performing arts student with Stagecoach Performing Arts, having performed in venues such as the Leeds Playhouse and Hull City Hall in leading performance roles.

-During pupillage, Holly has become familiar with claims for possession and enforcement in property litigation.
 Having previously volunteered for her university’s Legal Advice Clinic, Holly has previously advised clients under a supervising solicitor in respect of breach of tenancy agreement claims and mandatory injunctions, and has drafted schedules of loss for Litigants in Person.

 Inn of Court